Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 }
 ```

-This endpoint adds a new person to the `person` table and returns the newly inserted person:
+This endpoint adds a new person to the `person` table.
+The endpoint returns the person that was added to the database and also includes the id of the newly inserted row (`personId`).

 Example output:

 ```
+{
+  "bookstoreId": 1,
+  "personTypeId": 1,
+  "firstName": "Joe",
+  "lastName": "Dirt",
+  "dob": "8/29/1970",
+  "personId": 15
+}

 ```

 # Ex.
 8

 # Ex.
 9